HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/11_implementation_considerations.md

 In the Assigmen columns for Segment and Data Type mapping, the specific assignment may not be available, but textual guidance is.
 As this may be easily overseen, the following provides a list of where these instructions occur:
 * MSH[Provenance]

+### Common References
+References in v2 messages to an organization, person, or other entity may or may not result in a need to reference the same resources instance by the recipient.
+Since these references may occur from different segments and may not always have enough data in the data type components to easily match, that may be a challenge.
+Unfortunately, it is very challenging as well to already identify the proper link based on the data available from the v2 message structure and relationship.
+This guide therefore does not attempt to do so.
+However, we do encourage to re-use resources for reference where the mapper and receiving system can establish such re-use.

+In a couple of instances it is more easily done.
+For example, MSH is mapped to different resource (MessageHeader, Bundle, Provenance) and possibly multiple resource instances (Provenance).
+In those situations the mapper is strongly encouraged that the resulting resource, e.g., MSH-4 Sending Facility yielding an Organization, references that Organization from the respective MessageHeader, Bundle, and Provenence resource instances.

 ### Vocabulary Mapping

 #### Basics